surfinzap/typopo/README.md

 ![alt Typopo auto-correct animation](/docs/typopo-demo.gif?raw=true "Typopo auto-correct animation")

-I can imagine that Typopo could be useful in following scenarios:
+Typopo is useful in following scenarios:
-* you can copy-paste text into [my demo](http://surfinzap.github.io/typopo/), correct typos according your language and work with the result elsewhere
+* copy-paste text into [my demo](http://surfinzap.github.io/typopo/), correct typos according your language and work with the result elsewhere; this useful especially:
+	* for typesetter, who wants to proofread raw text before pasting into InDesign
+	* for developer, who pastes User Interface messages, as it (besides everything else) replaces programmatic quotes with appropriate ones, and no further work with a text (like escaping characters) is necessary
-* you can call clean-up script everytime one of your editors saves text in a CMS
+* clean-up script every time one of your editors saves text in a CMS
-* you can hook up a special action in your favorite editor/CMS to correct typos anytime needed; youʼll clean most typos before getting to manual proofreading
+* trigger an action in your favorite editor/CMS to correct typos anytime needed; youʼll clean most typos before getting to manual proofreading
-* you can call it once your content is loaded on a website in order to correct typos
-* you can add Typopo to the process of generating a static website
+* call a script once your web content is loaded on a website to correct typos ad-hoc (or add Typopo to the process of generating a static website)

 Where I donʼt see Typopo being used at the moment (but awaiting feedback)
 * to clean your typos in Markdown files (since script is stripping extra spaces between paragraphs)